 And it’s working.
 These various project kept me creatively alive and engaged, driven and interested in the world around me while I walked through a fairly unsatisfying mid-career valley.
 I realised that I had outsourced ‘creative satisfaction’ to my career for (what is now very clear to me) far too long.
 I also realised that no one is managing your career except you, so if you aren’t doing it, no-one is.
 I’ve brought the craft of writing back into the office and am currently working on some new training and facilitation programs that help teams build genuinely engaging Branded Stories and to uncover the possibilities of Data Storytelling.

 Which is a roundabout way of saying this post marks my last day with Ogilvy & Mather, my last day working on the IBM account and my last day working in Singapore.
 All three of these things have been important to me (and they’ve occupied 13, 6 and 2 years of my life respectively), but they are not important enough to allow you to forget what it is that you love doing.

 I love writing, communicating and persuading.
 Now that I’m back in the groove, I’m looking forward to new challenges, in new locations, with new partners.

 About the Author: Barrie Seppings blogs about making things better – for clients, brands, agencies and humans.
-He is currently Regional Creative Director at Ogilvy Singapore and he likes boards surf, skate and snow.
+He was recently Regional Creative Director at Ogilvy Singapore and he likes boards surf, skate and snow.
 Follow him on the Twitter, connect on LinkedIn, or add him on Google+

 About the images: all photographs used with the permission of Martin Ollman Photography.
 Contact Martin directly for rights and commissions.